 Washington County is located in the southwest corner of Utah.
-The County Seat is St. George and the largest city is St. George. https://www.washco.utah.gov/ The 2014 population estimate is 151,948 and the 2010 census population was 138,115.
+The County Seat is St. George and the largest city is St. George.
+The Official Web Site is located at https://www.washco.utah.gov/.
+The 2014 population estimate is 151,948 and the 2010 census population was 138,115.
 The land area is 2,426.36 square miles and there are 56.9 persons per square mile.

 93.8% of the population is White, 0.8% is Black or African American, 9.9% is Hispanic or Latino, 0.8% is Asian, 1.7% is American Indian or Alaska Native, 0.9% is Native Hawaiian or Pacific Islander, and 1.9% is two or more races.
 91.7% have a high school degree or higher, and 26.4% have a Bachelor degree or higher.

 The median home value is $212,900, there are 46,826 households, an average of 2.99 persons per household.
 The per capita income is $21,472, the median household income is $49,279, and 15.3% of the persons in Washington County are considered below poverty level.

 The total number of firms, at last estimate, was 14,277.
 Retail sales (in $1000) were $2,087,828, and sales per capita were $15,781.
 The percentage of black-owned firms is 0%, and the percentage of women-owned firms is 21.3%.

 If you find a broken link below, please use the Report a Broken Link form to let us know.